CarolANikolic/shorts-summary/README.md

 - Initiate project using vite@latest;
 - Frontend development: HTML structure and styles;
 - Downloading dependencies for the backend: express cors axios;
-- Set up server side and routes;
+- Set up server-side and routes;
-- Downloading ytdl-core dependency for downloading Youtube videos;
+- Downloading ytdl-core dependency for downloading YouTube videos;
-- Creating function for video download;
+- Creating a function for video download;
 - Verifying if the video is a short;
-- Connecting front and backend;
+- Connecting front and Backend;
-- Recovering from the frontend the video url, specificaly the video id and sending it to the server;
+- Recovering from the frontend the video URL, specifically the video ID and sending it to the server;
 - Displaying message to the user;
 - Using mock for testing response /utils;
 - Installing dependencies for AI:
     @xenova/transformers: a library that allows you to run machine learning models. fluent-ffmpeg ffmpeg-static: tool for video and audio processing, like editing and transcoding.
-    node-wav: node module used to work with wav audio files (decoding (reading) and encoding (writing)).
+    node-wav: node module used to work with WAV audio files (decoding (reading) and encoding (writing)).
-- Creating function to convert and read audio;
+- Creating a function to convert and read audio;
-- Creating function to transcribe the audio to text format;
+- Creating a function to transcribe the audio to text format;
-- Creating function to create the summary of the text with AI, model Xenova/distilbart-cnn-12-6;
+- Creating a function to create the summary of the text with AI, model Xenova/distilbart-cnn-12-6;
 - Testing.

 ## Built with